PolicarpoBatistaUliana/UEC/README.md

 - **Other IDs**: Higher-priced certificates, with specific costs yet to be defined.

 This structured approach ensures both security and accessibility, balancing rigorous cryptographic protection with practical use-case affordability.

+---

+### Advantages of Private-Key Encryption with Public-Key Decryption

+One of the most significant innovations of the **Ulianov Elliptical Cryptography (UEC)** model is its full support for **private-key encryption** and **public-key decryption**, a mode not natively supported by traditional RSA-based cryptography.

+####  RSA Limitation

+In the RSA model:

+* **Encryption is done with the public key**, and only the **private key** can decrypt.
+* To simulate a digital signature, RSA encrypts a hash of the message with the **private key**.
+* However, **the message remains unencrypted** — only its signature is validated.
+* RSA does **not** support encrypting the message itself with the private key and keeping the public key restricted.

+This means:

+* **The content is always exposed**.
+* **Anyone** with the public key can verify the signature — but cannot be restricted from accessing the signed message.
+* RSA signatures **prove origin**, but they **do not control visibility** of the message.

+####  UEC Enhancement

+The UEC model extends this concept:

+* Allows the **entire message to be encrypted with the private key**.
+* The message remains **fully encrypted** and can only be decrypted using the corresponding **public key**.
+* The **public key can be distributed selectively** or **revealed later**, enabling conditional access.

+####  Practical Advantages

+This structure enables powerful and flexible use cases:

+* **Time-locked access**: A will can be encrypted by the testator using their private key.
+The public key is only released upon their death, allowing anyone to validate and decrypt the message — but only when authorized.
+* **Group-restricted messages**: A message can be published openly, but only members of a group who hold the associated public key can decrypt it.
+* **Controlled disclosure**: Public keys may be escrowed or stored securely, then released based on legal, contractual, or time-based conditions.

+#### Why This Matters

+This approach solves a fundamental gap in RSA and similar systems:

+* In UEC, **a message can be both authenticated and kept confidential**, even when encrypted with the private key.
+* In RSA, the message is **always visible** — you can verify who signed it, but you cannot restrict who sees it.

+UEC introduces **true asymmetric flexibility**: both encryption directions are valid and secure, with **real-number non-invertible functions** ensuring irreversibility without key knowledge — even under quantum threats.

+---

 #### Proposed Certification Scheme